Francis Ford Coppola: Early life and education

-He entered Hofstra University in 1955 as a theater arts major.
+He matriculated at Hofstra University in 1955 as a theater arts major.
 There, he was awarded a scholarship in playwriting.
 This furthered his interest in directing theater, though his father disapproved and wanted him to study engineering.
 Coppola was profoundly impressed by Sergei Eisenstein's film October: Ten Days That Shook the World (1928), especially the quality of its editing, and decided to pursue cinema rather than theater.
 He said he was influenced to become a writer by his brother August.
 Coppola also credits the work of Elia Kazan for influencing him as a writer and director.
 Coppola's classmates at Hofstra included James Caan, Lainie Kazan and radio artist Joe Frank.
 He later cast Kazan and Caan in his films.

 While pursuing his bachelor's degree, Coppola was elected president of the university's drama group, The Green Wig, and its musical comedy club, the Kaleidoscopians.
 He merged the two groups into The Spectrum Players, and under his leadership, the group staged a new production each week.
 Coppola also founded the cinema workshop at Hofstra and contributed prolifically to the campus literary magazine.
 He won three D. H. Lawrence Awards for theatrical production and direction and received a Beckerman Award for his outstanding contributions to the school's theater arts division.
 While a graduate student, Coppola studied under professor Dorothy Arzner, whose encouragement was later acknowledged as pivotal to Coppola's career.